puppetlabs/puppet-docs/source/puppet/3.5/reference/config_file_device.markdown

 [deviceconfig]: /references/3.stable/configuration.html#deviceconfig

-The puppet device subcommand, added in Puppet 2.7, configures network hardware using a catalog downloaded from the puppet master; in order to function, it requires that the relevant devices be configured.
+The puppet device subcommand configures network hardware using a catalog downloaded from the puppet master; in order to function, it requires that the relevant devices be configured.

 ## Location